 What to do there: This site gets incredibly crowded, so show up early if you want the chance to touch his toe and test the legends.
 Apparently, it causes good luck to anyone who touches it, which is why one toe is now shiny and golden from all the contact.

-#25 – The Scotch Whiskey Experience – Cool place to see in Edinburgh with friends!
+#25 – The Scotch Whisky Experience – Cool place to see in Edinburgh with friends!

-Why it’s so awesome: Scotland is famous for its whiskey, so you can’t visit the city without trying what’s on offer.
-And this is one of the best venues in the country to both try whiskey and learn more about it.
+Why it’s so awesome: Scotland is famous for its whisky, so you can’t visit the city without trying what’s on offer.
+And this is one of the best venues in the country to both try whisky and learn more about it.

 Get insured for your trip to Edinburgh!

-Final Thoughts on the Coolest Places to Visit in Edinburgh
+FAQs on the Best Places to Visit in Edinburgh

 Once you’ve explored all this incredible city has to offer, why not check out some of the amazing day trips from Edinburgh for a change of scenery.
 From the highlands to Glasgow and even a few beaches there is a lot more to see close by.